Grounds for Termination of Job Injury Benefits

 Your benefits may be terminated if:

-- your employer or its insurance carrier denies your claim and gives notice that they are terminating any temporary compensation they have been paying you during the 90 days following your injury;
+- your employer or its insurance carrier denies your work injury claim and gives notice that they are terminating any temporary workplace injury compensation they have been paying you during the 90 days following your work injury;

 - a Termination Petition is filed, and after the presentation of evidence, a Workers’ Compensation judge orders that your benefits be terminated;